Social media posts violating probation/parole

 So, regardless of the validity of this particular violation, the lesson to be learned from this is that parolees should be wary of interacting on social media, lest their innocuous postings be interpreted as “improper” and be used to send them back to prison.
 A good lesson indeed, but the problem then becomes determining who will impart this advice to parolees?
 Certainly not their parole officers, who are arms of the state and typically have little concern for preserving the rights of parolees.
 And, parolees aren’t represented by legal counsel until a violation has been filed.

 For that reason, astute criminal defense attorneys would be wise to prepare their clients for the realities of being on probation or parole in the 21st century.
 If you represent a client who is sentenced to prison time and faces the possibility of parole, advise your client of the risks encountered when one engages on social media while on parole.
 Similar admonitions should be provided to clients sentenced to probation.

 We live in a digital age and online conduct can have real offline consequences.
 Never forget that when representing your clients.

-Nicole Black is a Rochester, New York attorney and Director of Business Development and Community Relations at MyCase, an intuitive cloud-based law practice management platform for the modern law firm.
+Nicole Black is a Rochester, New York attorney and the Legal Technology Evangelist at MyCase, intuitive web-based law practice management software for the modern law firm.
 She is also a GigaOM Pro Analyst and is the author of the ABA book Cloud Computing for Lawyers, co-authors the ABA book Social Media for Lawyers: the Next Frontier, and co-authors Criminal Law in New York, a West-Thomson treatise.
 She is the founder of lawtechTalk.com and speaks regularly at conferences regarding the intersection of law and technology.
 She publishes four legal blogs and can be reached at email@example.com.